 Carraba's Italian Grill

 Black-and-white family photos of the Carraba family hang on earth-tone-colored walls that evoke the Tuscan countryside and welcome diners as part of the family.
 Original recipes such as chicken marsala, Prince Edward Island mussels, and filet Fiorentina come from the Carrabas' native Italy.

 Popular in Tucson since the 1930s, Caruso's specializes in southern Italian cooking that includes lasagna al forno, shrimp marinara, eggplant parmigiana, and, of course, pizza.
 Wine and beer are served, and the patio is lovely.

 434 N. 4th Ave.

-There's a reason the first Casa Molina has been serving devoted customers for almost 60 years and the other locations are always busy.
+There's a reason the first Casa Molina has been serving devoted customers for more than 60 years and the other locations are always busy.
 The food sets a standard that others only try to match—examples are the carne seca, the chiles rellenos, and the chimichangas.
 Margaritas are the house specialty.